Reader Rabbit's Ready for Letters

-Reader Rabbit's Ready for Letters is a 1992 video game and the fifth game of the Reader Rabbit franchise.
-Although a spin-off title, it is designed for ages 3 to 6 to teach prereaders about becoming literate and phonics.
+Reader Rabbit's Ready for Letters is an educational video game developed and published by The Learning Company and the fifth game of the Reader Rabbit franchise.
+It was published in 1992 for MS-DOS, 1993 for Classic Mac OS, and in 1994 for Windows 3.x.

 Educational goals

 The game was designed with a re-usability value, which help children develop new language skills and sharpen old ones.
 The game allows for free exploration and offers activities that enable children to begin learning to read.
 The modules included teach shape recognition, matching and basic word skills.
 The digitized voices encourage direction, exercises listening comprehension and helps tie language to words.
 The concept of cause-and-effect is implemented.
 The activities expose prereaders to letters, simple words, word relationships, creativity, colors, shapes and matching.
 Music and animations add to retain interest.

 Gameplay

 The game takes place in the house and garden of Grandma and Grandpa Rabbit.
 There are two modes during gameplay; the free-form mode, which allows players to do the activities are in their own way and the goal-based mode, which instructs the player what to do.
 The game consists of six activities: